 Day 3+

-If you have additional days, recommend spending more time in the South Unit.
-There are a lot of hikes that you can certainly do.
-However, unless you are planning to do more longer (backcountry hikes) it might not be as interesting scenic diversity wise.
+If you have additional days, I recommend spending more time in the South Unit.
+There are a lot of hikes that you can do.
+However, unless you are planning to do longer (backcountry hikes) it might not be as interesting scenic diversity wise.

 Camping in Theodore Roosevelt NP

 There are a few campsites in Theodore Roosevelt National Park.
 There is one campground in the North Unit and two in the South Unit.
-Although the second is actually a group campsite for one group and primarily for those with horses.
+However, the second is a group campsite for one group and primarily for those with horses.

 South Unit Camping